 Does your dog have itchy ears?
 Are they constantly scratching themselves?
 Is their skin red and inflamed in areas?

 You might not know it but your dog could be suffering from one or more of several different types of allergies...they just can’t communicate it to you!
+Whether their symptoms are caused by environmental allergies or food allergies, dogs can suffer from a number of underlying ailments and their symptoms may be hard to recognize.

 A high percentage of dogs suffer from skin, food and seasonal allergies.
 Seasonal allergies are actually the second-most common cause of itchy skin in dogs!
+Aside from itchiness, dogs can suffer from watery eyes, hair loss, skin infections, a runny nose, and a number of different unwanted symptoms.

 - Inflamed and infected skin: Scratching and biting can lead to red skin, open wounds and infections.
-You can treat inflamed areas with witch hazel or applying green or black tea bags to their skin but you should take them to a vet to make sure the infection doesn’t spread.
+You can treat inflamed areas with witch hazel or applying green or black tea bags to their skin but you should take them to a veterinarian to make sure the infection doesn’t spread.

 - Excessive shedding: This is another symptom of intense scratching gone awry.
 If your pet is scratching themselves so much they’ll probably be shedding all over the place more so than usual.